MF42-DZH/AoC2023/README.md

 # AoC2023

 [Advent of Code 2023](https://adventofcode.com/2023/) solutions in Haskell (on GHC 9.8.1).
-Ideally this would be run without any extra dependencies other than the included dependencies with GHC and GHCi (and `hspec`) for unit testing.
+Ideally this would be run without any extra dependencies other than the included dependencies with GHC and GHCi (and `hspec` for unit testing).

 ## How to run